slovenia-79-resized-1-scaled

 1540

 We’re taking you on ride along the Slovenian – Italian border, into a land of medieval castles, underground lakes, and a vast network of spectacular caves.
 This region impresses at first sight and reveals even more of its character and richness the deeper you explore it.
 Beyond its natural beauty, you’ll be captivated by the historic stone architecture, complete with covered passageways and balconies.
 We’ll taste traditional dishes shaped by centuries of Mediterranean culinary influences dating back to the Roman Empire.
-The Karst is also the homeland of the Lipizzaner horses — still serving at European royal courts until this day.
 This ride is the perfect chance to reconnect with those carefree days of childhood and bring back memories of summers spent in the countryside.

 • Days overall